nik-ez/snowiq-docs/sa-resource-management.md

 To manage some resource, slide it's list's row to the left and tap the option.

-Tap on the switch on the top of the screen to access Requests view.
+Tap on the switch at the top of the screen to access Requests view.

 Requests view displays a list of drivers who requested to participate in the current active event.